N64Gamespedia/gdx/a/army-men-air-combat.md

 **Players:** 1–4
 **Force Feedback:** Yes

-## 🕹️ Game Description
+## 🕹️ Game Description:
-<em><strong>Army Men: Air Combat</strong></em> is part of the <em>Army Men</em> series, released in 2000 for the Nintendo 64.
-Developed and published by <strong>3DO</strong>, the game lets you pilot one of four toy helicopters through imaginative battlegrounds like backyards, playgrounds, picnic areas, and beaches.

-Engage in air-to-air and air-to-ground combat against enemies ranging from battleships to butterflies.
-Use each helicopter’s unique abilities to battle mutant insects, destroy remote control cars, blow up sand castles, and rescue Sarge from kids wielding magnifying glasses.
+<em><strong>Army Men: Air Combat</strong></em> is an <em>Army Men</em> series game released in 2000 for the Nintendo 64.
+It was developed and published by <strong>3DO</strong>.
+Pilot one of four toy helicopters through the treacherous terrain of your backyard, the local playground, picnic areas and nearby beaches.
+Engage in both air-to-air and air-to-ground combat with enemies ranging from battleships to butterflies.
+Utilize the unique abilities of each 'copter to battle armies of mutant insects; destroy rampaging remote control cars; blow up sand castles; and save Sarge from being melted by kids with magnifying glasses.
 Real combat.
 Plastic men.

 ## 📚 [Game Guide / Walkthrough](https://gamefaqs.gamespot.com/n64/196647-army-men-air-combat/faqs/17034){:target="_blank" rel="noopener noreferrer"}